tSopermon/fassignment/README.md

 # fassignment

-Uploading the final assignment of the coursera data science course
+Uploading an assignment of the coursera data science course